Brad D. Smith Foundation Hall and Erickson Alumni Center, Marshall University

 Backstory and Context

 In 2010 the Marshall University Foundation constructed a new headquarters on Fifth Avenue across the street from Corbly Hall.
 The three-story, 33,000 square foot, $9 million building was designed by the architectural firm of Sherman-Carter-Barnhart.
 It contains the offices of the Marshall University Foundation and the Marshall University Alumni Association, as well a call center, conference rooms, a reception hall, and private spaces for alumni.
 The first floor also contains displays of Marshall memorabilia.
-The name Erickson Alumni Center was retained, while the building itself was called Foundation Hall.
+The name Erickson Alumni Center was retained, while the building was called Foundation Hall.
 In 2016 the building was renamed the Brad D. Smith Foundation Hall in recognition of Smith’s $10 million donation to establish the Brad and Alys Smith Family Scholarship Fund.

 "I sit at these meetings next to people who went to Harvard, Yale, Oxford, Stanford and every once in a while after they have a couple glasses of wine they will cozy up to me and ask how I think my education from West Virginia stacks up.
 I smile and tell them what I have found out over the years is I learned everything you learned in school, but mine cost $150,000 less and our football team was better." – Brad D. Smith